emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 - Zones
   - `id=0x08`: base `0x000018`, 4 KiB, 32‑byte records → capacity 128.
 Your exports (e.g., GBFMcCall/dmrva) show ≪128 zones used, which fits.

+- Channel slot page
+  - The CPS issues `52 00 A0 0A 00 10` immediately after entering PROGRAM mode.
+The returned 4 KiB block begins with a little-endian channel count (factory sample: 0x0019) followed by 0x30-byte channel records (label, RX/TX BCD, 24-byte parameter block).
+Full field mapping is captured in `dm32_reference/channel_layout.md`.
+  - Additional channel banks at 0x005001 and 0x007001 are fetched in the same session but decode to all zeros in the factory codeplug; treat them as reserved capacity until populated samples appear.

 - Channel‑related tables (indices/memberships)
-  - `id=0x07` (40 KiB, 20‑byte records) and `id=0x0A` (36 KiB, 12‑byte records) are strong candidates for compact per‑channel or membership tables (e.g., zone→channel or channel flags).
-The true bulk channel bodies may still be elsewhere; use these as authoritative heads to enumerate entries.
+  - `id=0x07` (40 KiB, 20-byte records) and `id=0x0A` (36 KiB, 12-byte records) are strong candidates for compact per-channel or membership tables (e.g., zone→channel or channel flags).
+The true bulk channel bodies now live in the 0x00A00A page; use the tuples to discover how many records to expect.

 - RX Groups / Scan Lists / Lists
   - `id=0x0E` (24 KiB, 23‑byte records) and `id=0x06` (20 KiB, 38‑byte records) look like list/index tables.
 Correlate counts against CSVs to decide which is RX groups vs. scan lists in a given codeplug.